avikde/avikde.github.io/_posts/2018-02-15-hybrid-averaging.md

 categories: papers
 ---

 The [Jerboa](/jerboa-hopping-video) and [Minitaur vertical hopping](/vertical-hopper-compositions) papers both demonstrated the generative possibilities with parallel composition of reduced-order models.
-Both these projects were extensions of the [Raibert's intriguing concept](https://mitpress.mit.edu/9780262681193/legged-robots-that-balance/) of "control in three parts" for the MIT Leg Lab's planar hopper.
+Both these projects were extensions of the [Raibert's intriguing concept](https://mitpress.mit.edu/9780262681193/legged-robots-that-balance/) of "control in three parts" for the MIT Leg Lab planar hopper.

 ### A step toward formalizing parallel composition